sdziallas/comp55/docs/labs/13-Refact.md

 if(x != 4 || x != 5) //😱😱😱
 ```

-While many of you look at it and think that the statement evaluates to true for numbers that aren't equal for four or five.
+While many of you look at it and think that the statement evaluates to true for numbers
+that aren't equal for four or five
 *It actually works for all numbers.*
 You can use some boolean theory to extract out this statement to its equivalent version,
 which is here: